Neutrovertido/debian-ujcv-assets/README.md

 ## Extensions
 - Caffeine
-- Pano
+- Pano (requires some extra setup)
-- Dash to Dock / Dash to Panel
+- Dash to Dock / Dash to Panel (choose on or the other)
 - Desktop Icons ng Gtk4
 - Removable Drive Menu
 - User Themes
-- Sound Input & Output Device Chooser
+- QSTweak
 - Status Area Horizontal Spacing
-- Tray Icons: Reloaded
+- AppIndicator and KStatusNotifierItem Support (alternatively, you could use Tray Icons: Reloaded)
 - Expandable Notifications
 - Vitals
 - No overview at startup